Intel Management Engine: Zero-touch provisioning

 Another security evaluation by Vassilios Ververis showed serious weaknesses in the GM45 chipset implementation.
 In particular, it criticized AMT for transmitting unencrypted passwords in the SMB provisioning mode when the IDE redirection and Serial over LAN features are used.
 It also found that the "zero touch" provisioning mode (ZTC) is still enabled even when the AMT appears to be disabled in BIOS.
 For about 60 euros, Ververis purchased from GoDaddy a certificate that is accepted by the ME firmware and allows remote "zero touch" provisioning of (possibly unsuspecting) machines, which broadcast their HELLO packets to would-be configuration servers.

 SA-00075 (a.k.a.
 Silent Bob is Silent)

 In May 2017, Intel confirmed that many computers with AMT have had an unpatched critical privilege escalation vulnerability (CVE-2017-5689).
 The vulnerability was nicknamed "Silent Bob is Silent" by the researchers who had reported it to Intel.
-It affects numerous laptops, desktops and servers sold by Dell, Fujitsu, Hewlett-Packard (later Hewlett Packard Enterprise and HP Inc.), Intel, Lenovo, and possibly others.
+It affects numerous laptops, desktops and servers sold by Dell, Fujitsu, Hewlett-Packard, Intel, Lenovo, and possibly others.
 Those researchers claimed that the bug affects systems made in 2010 or later.
 Other reports claimed the bug also affects systems made as long ago as 2008.
 The vulnerability was described as giving remote attackers:

 "full control of affected machines, including the ability to read and modify everything.
 It can be used to install persistent malware (possibly in firmware), and read and modify any data."